One of the Eight Wiccan/Neopagan Sabbats (Seasonal Days of Celebration)

 |In the U.S. and Canada, Imbolc has morphed into Groundhog Day.
 It seems to have been based on the ancient belief that Brigid's snake emerges from

 the Earth on Imbolc to test the weather.
-2 On FEB-02, a specially selected groundhog is carefully watched.
+2 Somehow, the snake has become a groundhog.
+On FEB-02, a specially selected groundhog is carefully watched.
 If he emerges from its

 hibernation and sees his shadow, he will return underground and we can expect six more weeks of winter before the arrival of spring.
 If the day is